 A program manager oversees groups of projects that are linked through a common organizational goal—collectively called a program.
-The program manager works to ensure the program aligns with the organization’s larger strategy.
+The program manager works to ensure the program aligns with the organization’s larger business strategy.
 They might:

 Work with project managers to plan project schedules, budgets, and goals